WE ARE TORONTO ACQUIRED BRAIN

 Hospital Discharge Planners

 It’s daunting leaving hospital.
 A reassuring referral can make all the difference.
-Contact us for effective ABI rehabilitation and support when your clients need it most.
+Contact us for effective ABI rehabilitation and support when your clients need it most on a fee-for-service basis.

-Our highly competitive services fees provide your clients effective ABI rehabilitation and support at rates you can afford.
+Our highly competitive services fees provide your clients effective ABI rehabilitation and support at rates approved by many third-party payors (e.g. WSIB, insurance companies).

 Personal Injury Lawyers